Living in Namibia

 What are the schools in Namibia like?

 "The International School of Namibia (ISN) is one of the best international schools in Namibia.
 Located in Windhoek, ISN offers a comprehensive education program for students from pre-kindergarten to grade 12.
 The school follows the International Baccalaureate (IB) curriculum, which is designed to develop students’ critical thinking and problem-solving skills.
 ISN also offers a wide range of extracurricular activities, such as sports, music, and art.
 The Windhoek International School (WIS) is another excellent international school in Namibia.
 WIS offers a comprehensive education program for students from pre-kindergarten to grade 12.
 The school follows the Cambridge International Examinations (CIE) curriculum, which is designed to develop students’ academic and social skills.
 WIS also offers a wide range of extracurricular activities, such as sports, music, and art.
 The German International School Windhoek (GISW) is a bilingual school in Namibia.
 GISW offers a comprehensive education program for students from pre-kindergarten to grade 12.
 The school follows the German curriculum, which is designed to develop students’ academic and social skills.
 GISW also offers a wide range of extracurricular activities, such as sports, music, and art.
 The Windhoek French School (WFS) is another excellent bilingual school in Namibia.
 WFS offers a comprehensive education program for students from pre-kindergarten to grade 12.
 The school follows the French curriculum, which is designed to develop students’ academic and social skills.
-WFS also offers a wide range of extracurricular activities, such as sports, music, and art," wrote an expat living in with children attending .
+WFS also offers a wide range of extracurricular activities, such as sports, music, and art," said one parent with children at in .

 Is the cost of living in Namibia high?